-The College is able to provide season ticket loans for bus and/or train travel to work.
-Full details of the current schemes are available from the HR Officer.
+The College is able to provide season ticket loans for bus and/or train travel to work, often in combination with discounted fares.
+Full details of the current schemes are available from the HR Manager.

 The College reserves the right to change the provider and/ or the terms of the scheme(s) at any time, or to withdraw the scheme(s) altogether.